Everyone’s got a “but”.

 For instance, I’ve a client, who after a few attempts at finding a bride concluded that he isn’t getting married because he only has a bachelor’s degree and most parents of brides in his community these days want a groom with at least a masters degree.
 While this was the reason given to him by a couple of counter parties, he decided to make this the overarching reason for him to still be single.
 So, this is what I’d typically classify as a “but” – believing that the lack of a masters degree is bringing down his market value.
 Hence, his approach to bride hunt becomes more defensive of his lack of masters as opposed to selling his strengths.

 The way I would typically get around this “but” is by matching him with someone who has clearly expressed nonchalance about the number of degrees a potential partner has and then, up-playing his strengths to make the potential bride interested in the groom.
 Once I have informed the guy about this girls’ nonchalance about his degrees, I have done my bit to take the “but” out of the equation.
-Since this is a two-sided market and a match happens only when I have taken the girl’s “but” out of the equation, in this case, I make sure I pick a girl with an insignificant “but”.
+Since this is a two-sided market and a match happens only when I have taken the girl’s “but” out of the equation.

 In conclusion, everyone’s got a “but” and its only a matter of time for this to grow in significance and we are all better off getting into a relationship before this happens.